HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/dcp_client_installation.rst

 3. **Data Overview**
 ~~~~~~~~~~~~~~~~~~~~

    The main working window will appear next.
-This gives you an overview of the directories selected in the previous step along with three options:

-   - **Generate Labels:** Click this button to generate labels for all images in the "Uncurated dataset" directory.
-This will call the ``segment_image`` service from the server
+This gives you an overview of the directories selected in the previous step.
+You can select an image to view and hit 'Enter' to launch the viewer.
+The **Generate Labels:** button will run the segmentation model to generate labels for all images in the "Uncurated dataset" directory (this will call the ``segment_image`` service from the server).
+The resulting masks will have the same naming as their corresponding image, followed by '_seg'.
-   - **View image and fix label:** Click this button to launch your viewer.
-The napari software is used for visualising, and editing the images segmentations.
-See **Viewer**
-   - **Train Model:** Click this model to train your model on the images in the "Curated dataset" directory.
-This will call the ``train`` service from the server

    .. image:: https://raw.githubusercontent.com/HelmholtzAI-Consultants-Munich/data-centric-platform/main/src/client/readme_figs/client_data_overview_window.png
       :width: 500